 Nonsense words are words that have no meaning.
 They may even actually BE parts of real words.
-Teaching nonsense words with CVC patterns can help students decode new and larger words as their reading skills grow and develop over time.
-By breaking words into smaller parts to create nonsense words, students are also practicing phonological awareness.
+Teaching make-believe words with CVC patterns can help students decode new and larger words as their reading skills grow and develop over time.
+By breaking words into smaller parts, students are also practicing phonological awareness.
 Practicing nonsense words greatly strengthens this important skill.

 Nonsense words are foundational building blocks for more advanced words that students will eventually read and decode.
-I believe nonsense words are essential, so I created a fun free resource for students to practice their nonsense word fluency.
-Check it out here!
+I believe this skill is essential, so I created a fun free resource for students to practice.
+Find out how to get exclusive access

 What is Nonsense Word Fluency?

 In early grades, such as Kindergarten and First Grade, nonsense word fluency is so important!
-Nonsense word fluency indicates a student’s ability to decode phonemes and then blend them together, thus “sounding out” the nonsense word.
+Measures of this skill indicate a student’s ability to decode phonemes and then blend them together, thus “sounding out” the word.
 A student’s ability to decode also acts as a good indicator of any reading difficulties a student may currently have or may come to face in the future if this critical skill isn’t fully developed.
 The sooner a struggling student is identified, the sooner he or she can receive targeted intervention to overcome this challenge!